 The Autism Society of Florida is a nonprofit 501(c)(3) comprised entirely of volunteers, mostly parents of people with autism and adults with autism.
+We are an affiliate of the Autism Society of America.
 For 28 years, we have been working to ensure full participation and self-determination in every aspect of life for people across the autism spectrum.
 We work every day to empower lives by opening avenues of self-advocacy and advocating on behalf of others in a way that values equity, respect, dignity and diversity in all communities.

 The Autism Society of Florida understands the ongoing concerns surrounding the COVID-19 virus.
 During this crisis, the Autism Society is communicating regularly with parents, self-advocates and professionals to provide relevant, reputable resources and information to address the added challenges to the autism community.
 As an organization, our highest priority is to improve the quality of life for the autism community, a mission that is amplified in times of crisis such as now.
 The Autism Society is committed to maintaining clear and transparent lines of communication, as we continue to monitor developments across our communities and around the world.
-Across our state, there were plans to celebrate National Autism Awareness Month in April.
-Due to the current crisis, those events may need to be canceled for the safety of everyone.
 Now, more than ever, we need you to join us as we spread awareness, promote acceptance, and ignite change via digital and electronic means so that everyone stays as informed as possible.
 We will continue to keep you updated by email, social media, and here on our website.